-Should need arise, we can also get a vehicle in to evacuate along almost all the route, bar D2, but with the help of the horse we could soon get you to an accessible place.
+Should the need arise, we can also get a vehicle in to evacuate along almost all the route, bar D2, but with the help of the horse, we could soon get you to an accessible place.

 Underfoot the going is a lot easier than the Inca Trail because there are no steps, it is also less steep.
 So people should be better able to cope in the first place.

 - You get a unique view of Machu Picchu